AntonyKhalt0/qna/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is application for questions and answers

 Things you may want to cover:

 * Ruby version
 2.7.1

-Rails version
+* Rails version
 6.0.5

 * Database